 For years, bleach has been a product of choice for sanitizing and cleaning for most people.
 Due to its corrosive nature, homeowners have often considered it for killing bed bugs.

 Just like cockroaches, bed bugs are challenging to control and will multiply fast.
 Therefore, in this article, I’ve outlined my thorough response to this question – Does Bleach Kill Bed Bugs?
 Yes, How effective?

 However, humans or pets could inhale their toxic fumes or it might damage your clothes and fabrics.
 In addition, you must spray the bleach mixture directly on the bed bug.
 In fact, bed bug sprays would be more effective and faster alternative.

-According to a research by Michigan, Hsp33 (a protein) tends to react with the bleach and thus killed the bacteria under test.
+According to research by Michigan, Hsp33 (a protein) tends to react with the bleach and thus killed the bacteria under test.
 Therefore, a similar reaction with bleach would also kill bed bugs.

 Bleach (with chlorine as its active ingredient) is a chemical compound used in most homes to color-lighten and whitens fabrics and clothes.
 As noted above, the chemical application is mainly as a disinfectant or cleaner.
 Its mainly loved for its great ability to kill various kinds of algae, mildews, and bacteria.

 Its basic function – bleaching- happens through chlorine-initiated reduction or oxidation.
 Chemically, scientists say that Chlorine breaks down chromophore, which makes the compound to become non-reactive to all visible light.

-Also, bleach can will disinfectant against various microbes through denaturing the bacterial proteins and hence rendering them harmless when they clump together – same way you cant uncook a boiled or fried egg.
+Also, bleach can will disinfectant against various microbes through denaturing the bacterial proteins and hence rendering them harmless when they clump together – the same way you cannot uncook a boiled or fried egg.